MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/deploy-remote-assist.md

 - A HoloLens, HoloLens 2, or mobile device.
 See [Licensing and product requirements](./requirements.md).

+> [!NOTE]
+> If you want to enable or disable location services for all users on all devices, you can [set the **Let Apps Access Location** privacy policy](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-privacy#privacy-letappsaccesslocation).

 ### Steps for HoloLens and HoloLens 2

 1. Go to the **Start** menu, and then select **Microsoft Store**.